About

 Urbana, Illinois

 Advanced research in virology and neuroinflammation at the University of Illinois Urbana-Champaign.
-Published in Brain, Behavior, and Immunity (2023).
+Published in Brain, Behavior, & Immunity — Health (2024).

 2025 – Present